chazzka/clanekcathedral/clanek.md

 - constribution
 - **toto až nakonec až budeme vědět co vlastně fungovalo**
 - **here we describe the domain!! - aneb jak ta data vypadají - co je cílem hlavně vysvětlit že chceme cluster anomalii ne jen anomalie**
+## SOTA

+The originality of this article can be defined as follows.

 ## Methods

 The very first task is to thoroughly analyze the domain of the given problem.